-You can read our 2019 Prep to Year 6 Curriculum Guide below.
+Read our Prep to Year 6 Curriculum Guide.

 Our teaching team has designed a literacy program that focuses on teaching basic skills in the early years, using the Victorian Early Years Literacy structure.
 It incorporates programs and strategies such as First Steps, THRASS (Teaching Handwriting, Reading and Spelling Skills), CAFÉ Reading and Highlighting Writing.
 Purposeful reading and writing opportunities come from literacy tasks that are embedded in units of inquiry.